hewenhan/webTableConvertCsvChromeExtension/README.md

 # webTableConvertCsv.crx
-- `version v0.5.0`
+- `version v1.0.0`
 - `Author: Blind Holmes`

 ## Introduction
-This is a tools of Chrome or Chromium Extension
+- This is a tools of Chrome or Chromium Extension
+It will scan all the `<table>` tag of `HTML ELEMENT` on the currently web page,and create one `BUTTON` every `ELEMENT`

+click it,then download table